SebastienPi/helloworld-sb3-q3/README.md

 ## To summary…
 … the summary:
 * Quarkus is the best to start a new project;
-* native may be a bit overkill for continuous integration, it may be quicker to deliver a simple JAR in your development environment;
+* native may be a bit overkill for continuous integration, it may be quicker to deliver a simple JAR in your development environments;
-* native is great when runtime prevailling and build time is not a mater.
+* native is great when runtime prevailling and build time is not a matter.

 ## Support
 Currently, you need to upgrade Quarkus each time a new version is bumped (almost one per month).
 It may be an issue on non-agile team.
 Quarkus will introduce a LTS starting from 3.2.
 More information to come…

-Spring Boot did not change is policy: one version every 6 months, 1 year of (free) support on it.
+Spring Boot did not change its policy: one version every 6 months, 1 year of (free) support on it.

 # Installation example of GraalVM for GNU/Linux
 ```